 Find examples of them here on Etsy.

-8. Sleeping mats
+8. Sleeping Mats

 Very similar to yoga mats, sleeping mats, also known as camping mats, are easily rolled or folded up for transportation.
-They can be as thin as an inch or as thick as 4 or more inches, depending on the brand and model.
-Many daycares use them for all of the children so they can take naps on them.
-Many minimalists like this alternative because it requires very little room to store, is easy to set up, and requires very little maintenance.
+Sleeping mats can be as thin as an inch or as thick as 4 or more inches, depending on the brand and model.

 Pros:

-- Simple to store and unpack
+- Sleeping mats are simple to store and unpack

 - Found easily both online and in stores

-- Probably the cheapest alternative
+- Probably the cheapest of futon alternatives

 Cons:

-- Not as thick as a mattress
+- Not as thick as mattresses

 - Can be uncomfortable

-9. Fold away mattress
+9. Fold Away Mattress

-In the middle between cheap and expensive, fold-away mattresses are very similar to foldable beds except they do not have or need a bed frame.
-Usually, they are designed to fold in three different places, but sometimes it folds in only 1 or 2.
-Like floor cushions, they are laid out across the floor, but they can also be used in a regular bed frame too.
+In the middle between cheap and expensive, fold away mattresses are very similar to foldable beds, except they do not have or need a bed frame.
+Usually, they’re designed to fold in three different places.

 Pros: